-Subject to the availability of certain allowances, income tax is currently levied at progressive rates of 20 per cent, 40 per cent and 45 per cent, or 19 per cent, 20 per cent, 21 per cent, 41 per cent and 46 per cent for Scottish taxpayers, depending on the total income of the individual in the relevant tax year.
+Subject to the availability of certain allowances, income tax is currently levied at progressive rates (as noted in the table above), depending on the total income of the individual in the relevant tax year.

 Companies

 UK resident companies in receipt of rental income are subject to corporation tax on the profits (rental income less allowable expenses) arising from their worldwide property business.